 "Be sure you keep the promise you made to Geirald," said she, as she bade him good-bye, "and, come what may, see that you never betray him."

 Full of excitement, Stefan rode off.
 The next day he and Geirald started off to seek adventures.
-To their disappointment their own land was so well governed that nothing out of the ordinary was likely to happen, but soon they crossed the border into another kingdom where all seemed lawlessness and confusion.
+To their disappointment their own land was so well governed that nothing out of the ordinary was likely to happen.
+But soon they crossed the border into another kingdom where all seemed lawlessness and confusion.

-“Well, we might try that, and then we could always return to our horses,” said Geirald.
-Silently and carefully, they climbed the rocks.
+"Well, we might try that, and then we could always return to our horses," said Geirald.
+Silently and carefully, they climbed up the rocks.

 The robbers were indeed waiting, expecting every moment to see their victims coming round the corner a few yards away.
 Suddenly, a shower of huge stones fell on their heads.
 Dazed, the Hankur band was not difficult for Stefan and Geirald to defeat.
 Stefan wrestled in hand-to-hand combat with chief Hankur the Tall himself, finally defeating him, too.
 Then Stefan took from Hankur the Tall a beautiful ring set with a large stone, and put it on his own finger.